sylvain-gdk/project-RSA/README.md

 ## Getting Started

+- Download the JAR file and gice it a try! [a link](https://github.com/sylvain-gdk/project-RSA/tree/master/dist/project_RSA.jar)

 - Set a path to store the key file, named privateKey.dat (i.e. /Users/YOUR_NAME/Documents/privateKey.dat)

 - If you already have a key installed, start writing your message and encrypt it.
 Otherwise generate a new key to share.